U02A2

 Is U02A2 always stored in the ECM, or can it be stored in other modules?

 U-codes are stored in the module that lost communication, not in the module that went offline.
-U02A2 can therefore appear in the ECM, the instrument cluster, or any other module expecting messages from the reductant control unit.
+U02A2 can therefore appear in the ECM, the instrument cluster, or any other module expecting messages from the reductant module.

 Could a dead battery cause U02A2?

 Yes.
-Voltage drop during starting or after a deep discharge can cause module resets or failed communication, setting U-codes that clear after the battery is recharged and the system is re-initialized.
+Voltage drop during starting or after a deep discharge can cause module resets or failed communication, setting U-codes that often clear after the battery is recharged and the system re-initializes.

 How quickly will torque deration occur after U02A2 sets?

 Deration strategies vary by OEM calibration.
-Most systems apply a warning period of one or more drive cycles before enforcing a power limitation, but some may derate immediately if dosing cannot be confirmed.
+Most systems apply a warning period of one or more drive cycles before enforcing a power limitation, but some may derate sooner if dosing cannot be confirmed.

 Does U02A2 mean the reductant module needs replacement?

 Not necessarily.
-Power supply issues, wiring faults, and connector corrosion are more common causes.
-Module replacement should only be considered after all electrical faults and power supply issues have been ruled out.
+Power supply issues, wiring faults, and connector corrosion are more common causes, so module replacement should only be considered after all electrical and power supply faults have been ruled out.

 Disabling U02A2 in software